CyberCNS-Community/Deployment-Scripts/ConnectWise_Automate/README.md

+Import the CyberCNS_Agent_Install.xml file into your Automate instance

 This script will create the following EDFs (Extra Data Fields):
 * **Client**:
   * **CNS Company ID** (use the identifier from CyberCNS for the client)